alf-p-steinbach/cppx-core-language/docs/README.md

 #### 3.2.5.
 Examples for “*number-type-properties.hpp*”.

+*Exporting namespaces: the folder’s `cppx::calc`, the library’s `cppx`.*

-The “*named-numbers.hpp*” header provides much of the same information as `std::numeric_limits`, but more consistently as `constexpr` values instead of a mix of values and functions, and more consistently with a single meaning of e.g. `min`, instead of a type-dependent meaning.
+The “*number-type-properties.hpp*” header provides much of the same information as `std::numeric_limits`, but more consistently as `constexpr` values instead of a mix of values and functions, and more consistently with a single meaning of e.g. `min`, instead of a type-dependent meaning.

 For an integral type `T` the set is